EdwinWenink/archive_fever/content/posts/49-russell_ai_technocracy_surveillance.md

 But then again, however extreme the surveillance, it's always for "the greater good", so good intentions only go so far.
 Technocracy comes into the picture when we ask exactly *who* decides what is good, and how we measure that?

-Russell reconstructs that type of reasoning as follows, with respect to governments:
+Russell reconstructs this engineering-style reasoning as follows, with respect to governments:

 - "it would be better if everyone behaved well, had a patriotic attitude, and contributed to the progress of the country"
 - "technology enables measurement of individual behavior, attitudes, and contributions"